SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 Debian       Stopped       1   False
 ```

-This example imports all .tar.gz files, except those whose names start with Ubuntu, as WSL1
+This example imports all `.tar.gz` files, except those whose names start with Ubuntu, as WSL1
 distributions stored in subdirectories of `D:\wsl`.

 ## PARAMETERS

 ### -Destination

-Specifies the destination directory or file name where the file system for the imported distribution
+Specifies the destination directory where the file system for the imported distribution will be
-will be stored.
+stored.

-Unless the RawDestination parameter is used, the name of the distribution will be appended to this
+Unless the **RawDestination** parameter is used, the name of the distribution will be appended to
-path.
+this path as a subdirectory.

 ```yaml
 Type: String